NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 | Epochs | 3.0 |
 | Batch size | 2 |

-Feel free to adjust the hyperparameters mentioned above based on your setup.
+Adjust the hyperparameters above, based on your setup.
 Keep all other configurations at their default values.
 The codealpaca dataset contains approximately 20,000 samples; however, for this tutorial, we are limiting it to 5,000 samples to accelerate the training process.

 <img src="media/config.png" width="600">